nishchitbh/firesurf/README.md

 5. **Tools (`tools.py`):**
    - This file defines the custom tools available to the agent, such as:
      - `List Directory`: Useful for when you need to get files in a directory.
-Args: directory:str
+Args: directory:str, which is the name of directory where you're using list directory command. use '.' for current directory.
      - `Write code`: Useful for when you need to write code to a file.
 Args: {'filename': filename, 'code': code} both filename and code should be string.
-     - `Read file`: Useful for when you ened to read file.
+     - `Read file`: Useful for when you need to read file.
 Arg: filename:str
-     - `Execute comands`: Useful for when you need to run commands of different operating system, run codes, control the computer through Powershell CLI, etc. Run commands of different operating system only, nothing else.
+     - `Execute comands`: Useful for when you need to run commands of Windows-11-10.0.26100-SP0 operating system, run codes, control the computer through Powershell CLI, etc. Run commands of Windows-11-10.0.26100-SP0 operating system only, nothing else.
 Arg: command: str
      - `Search Internet`: Useful for searching for documentation, error fixing guides, etc. from internet.
 Arg: query: str
      - `Scrape website`: Useful for scraping website to get more information about a link.
 Arg: query: str, which is the link to the website obtained from Search Internet tool
      - `Notebook Reader`: Useful for when you need to read an ipynb notebook.
 Args: filename: str, directory to the file